SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 ## Data Sources

 The KnowBe4 integration fetches two types of data sources for the KnowBe4 account.
+1. **Phishing Tests**.
+Our integration fetches a list of all recipients for each phishing security test on the KnowBe4 account.
 1. **External Events**.
 Our integration retrieves all user events for the KnowBe4 account.
-This data type is disabled by default and can only be enabled on request; contact Sumo Logic Support for more information.
+This data type is disabled by default.
-2. **Phishing Tests**.
-Our integration fetches a list of all recipients for each phishing security test on the KnowBe4 account.

 ## States